Jenganami

 Plastic biodigesters by Hallmark Biodigesters Ltd

-This is one of the major causes of failure in apartment waste management units where high waste generation overwhelms the capacity of the system.
+This is one of the major causes of failure in apartment waste management units where high waste generation overwhelms the capacity of the system leading to overflow.
 The effluent from these systems is not considered safe to release to the environment.

 Share